azampagl/kohana-compress/README.md

 ### Normal

-If the Kohana::$environment variable is set to something other than Kohana::PRODUCTION, the files sent will be immediately returned.
-The result of both Media::scripts() and Media::styles() will always be an array of length >= 1.
+If the Kohana::$environment variable is set to something other than Kohana::PRODUCTION and 'force_exec' is set to FALSE, the files sent will be immediately returned.
+The result of both Compress::scripts() and Compress::styles() will always be an array of length >= 1.

-A typical use case would be to provide the media files that you need to be compressed and a output file will be generated for you.
+A typical use case would be to provide the media files that you need to be compressed and an output file will be generated for you.

-		$result = Media::instance()->scripts(array('media/js/jquery.js', 'media/js/jquery.ui.js', 'media/js/my-scripts.js'));
+		$result = Compress::instance()->scripts(array('media/js/jquery.js', 'media/js/jquery.ui.js', 'media/js/my-scripts.js'));
 		echo implode("\n", array_map('HTML::script', $result)), "\n";

 You can also choose a custom output file.
 If an absolute path is not provided, the out file will be put relative to the DOCROOT (where index.php is).

-		$result = Media::instance()->scripts(array('media/js/jquery.js', 'media/js/jquery.ui.js', 'media/js/my-scripts.js'), 'out.js');
+		$result = Compress::instance()->scripts(array('media/js/jquery.js', 'media/js/jquery.ui.js', 'media/js/my-scripts.js'), 'out.js');
 		echo implode("\n", array_map('HTML::script', $result)), "\n";

+If you want the absolute path of the compressed file, use FALSE for the $format parameter.

+		$result = Compress::instance()->scripts(array('media/js/jquery.js', 'media/js/jquery.ui.js', 'media/js/my-scripts.js'), 'out.js', FALSE);
+		echo implode("\n", array_map('HTML::script', $result)), "\n";

 Stylesheets work the same way.

-		$result = Media::instance()->styles(array('media/css/reset.css', 'media/css/main.css'));
+		$result = Compress::instance()->styles(array('media/css/reset.css', 'media/css/main.css'));
 		echo implode("\n", array_map('HTML::style', $result)), "\n";

 ### Google Closure Service

 Many shared hosts do not provide java, so the Google Closure Service is an excellent alternative for compression.
-In the module, you can either pass the full url to the javascript file or a relative url (regardless, make sure it is available via HTTP).
+In the module, you can either pass the full url to the javascript file or a relative url (regardless, make sure it is available via HTTP/HTTPS).

-		$result = Media::instance()->scripts(array('http://mysite.com/media/js1.js', 'http://mysite.com/media/js2.js'));
+		$result = Compress::instance('closure')->scripts(array('http://mysite.com/media/js1.js', 'http://mysite.com/media/js2.js'));
 		echo implode("\n", array_map('HTML::script', $result)), "\n";

 If you use relative paths, url::base(TRUE, TRUE) will be prepended to the file names.

-		$result = Media::instance()->scripts(array('media/js1.js', 'media/js2.js'));
+		$result = Compress::instance('closure')->scripts(array('media/js1.js', 'media/js2.js'));
 		echo implode("\n", array_map('HTML::script', $result)), "\n";